jamxiao2025/411Temp/README.md

 # Spotigo
 411 Project: Topic - Creating Playlists for Trip Durations
 Members: Andrew Hu, Min Sung (Milo) Park, Kathlyn Sinaga, James Xiao

+The Tech Stack is in the docs folder but here's a brief overview:
+Frontend - React
+Backend- Firebase
+OAuth - Spotify OAuth

 The official branch for this project is spotify-branch NOT main.
 We had some issues storing our code in a folder called prototype so our prototype code is in the folder named "spotigo"